rsRishuSingh/NewsRhino/README.md

 # NewsRhino

 Welcome to **NewsRhino**, your go-to application for the latest news updates from around the world.
-Built with React, News Corner offers a sleek, responsive design,using API (newsapi.org) and an intuitive interface to keep you informed and engaged.
+Built with React, NewsRhino offers a sleek, responsive design,using API (newsapi.org) and an intuitive interface to keep you informed and engaged.

 ## Table of Contents
 - [Features](#features)